-Regardless of whether you are just out of college or getting ready to retire, its essential to understand where you stand financially right now.
-“Completing an honest assessment of your personal financial situation is a critical first step on the journey to establishing financial well-being,” says Dave Kilby, CEO and president of FinFit, a financial wellness employee benefits platform.
+Regardless of whether you are just out of college or getting ready to retire, it’s essential to understand where you stand financially right now.

-That means adding up debt, calculating expected income and identifying holes in your financial picture, such as a lack of insurance or emergency savings.
+Beyond adding up debt, calculate expected income and identify holes in your financial picture, such as a lack of insurance or emergency savings.
 Consulting with a professional may be helpful in this process, particularly if you have complex finances or are approaching retirement.

 Open the right accounts.